typesense/typesense-mongodb/README.md

 npm install && npm link
 ```

-This will globally creates a symlink so you can use `typesense-mongodb` access the CLI.
+This will globally creates a symlink so you can use `typesense-mongodb` to access the CLI.

 ## Usage

 ### Prerequisites

-- Make sure your running MongoDB instance is a replica set.
+- Make sure you are running MongoDB instance in a replica set.
 Or convert your [standalone MongoDB instance to MongoDB replica set](https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/).
-- We highly recommend you stop writes to your MongoDB collection until you get a *DONE* message from CLI.
+- We highly recommend that you stop writes to your MongoDB collection until you get a message from the process.
 - If you are familiar with Typesense, it has an option to mark certain fields as **facets**.
 If you would like to use this feature, create your own Typesense collection and pass the collection name as an argument.

 ### Example